The procedure for employers in Quebec looking to hire foreign skilled workers differs from procedures in place for employers in the rest of Canada.

 Consequently, this also affects foreign workers wishing to work temporarily in a skilled occupation in Quebec.

-Exemptions From The Labour Market Impact Assessment (LMIA) Process
+Exemption From The Labour Market Impact Assessment (LMIA) Process – CSQ Holders

-The government of Quebec has implemented provisions to simplify the hiring of temporary foreign workers.
-These provisions include exemptions from the requirement to apply for a Labour Market Impact Assessment (LMIA) if they are hiring a foreign worker who:
+The government of Quebec has implemented provisions to simplify the hiring of temporary foreign workers who hold a valid Quebec Selection Certificate (CSQ).
+These provisions include an exemption from the requirement to apply for a Labour Market Impact Assessment (LMIA) if they are hiring a foreign worker who:

 - possesses a valid work permit;